 : Dashboards without decisions.
 Mitigation: align UI with thresholds and actions.

-Design with risk as an input, not a legal afterthought—and fund it so.
+Design with risk as an input, not a legal afterthought—and fund it accordingly.

 Turning Ocean Data Into Decisions: How Automation Shrinks the Distance Between Signal and Stewardship